pschafran/purc/README.md

 * PURC updated for compatibility with Python3 and macOS 10+
 * Usearch replaced with [vsearch](https://github.com/torognes/vsearch) for Linux and macOS
 * Amplicon sequence variant (ASVs) identification using [DADA2](https://benjjneb.github.io/dada2/index.html) introduced
-* //TODO Linux only: PacBio's [lima](https://github.com/pacificbiosciences/barcoding/) and [IsoSeq](https://github.com/PacificBiosciences/IsoSeq) replace BLAST methods for demultiplexing and concatemer detection, respectively
+* //TODO Linux only: PacBio's [lima](https://github.com/pacificbiosciences/barcoding/) replaces BLAST methods for demultiplexing
 * Input file path handling.
 Files no longer have to be in the working directory
 * Input sequence file can be gzip compressed
 * Primer order in config now must match locus order